weidagang/callbackless-js/README.md

 Callbackless.js is the effect to achieve "abstract away callbacks" in a much better way.
 It's in plain ECMAScript 5, doesn't depend on any advanced features of ECMAScript 6 (e.g. Generator), and there's no compilations and ``eval`` involved.

 The core of callbackless.js is the abstraction of Promise Monad.
 Forget about the Promise you have known in other libraries, they're totally different.
 A monad is a computation which returns values of type T. A promise monad is a computation which will be returning a value of type T in the future (maybe asynchronously).
-It turns out that callbackless.js is not only a successful application of Functor and Monad in JavaScript, but also a great tutorial for them.
+It turns out that callbackless.js is not only a successful application of Functor and Monad in JavaScript, but also a great tutorial to advanced functional programming for JavaScript programmers.
 I hope every JavaScript programmer would be able to understand these advanced functional abstractions with this library.

 Now, let's get a sense of how the code looks like with a sample code: